 The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Ernst & Young Hua Ming LLP, our independent registered public accounting firm, for the periods indicated.
-We did not pay any other fees to our independent registered public accounting firm during the periods indicated below.
+We did not pay any other fees to our independent registered public accounting the periods indicated below.

-For th For the Year Ended December 31,
+For the Year Ended December 31,

-2017 7 2018 2019
+2019 2020

-(in th ousands)
+(in thousands)

-Audit fees(1) \$ 1,076 5 \$ 1,270 \$ 1,106
+Audit fees (1) \$ 1,10 6 \$ 1,143

-Audit-related fees(2) \$ 133 \$ \$

-Tax fees(3) \$ 13 \$ 4 \$ 15
+Tax fees (2) \$ 1 5 \$

-All other fees(4) \$ - \$ 64 \$ 265
+All other fees (3) \$ 26 5 \$ 881

-- (1) Audit fees means the aggregate fees billed in each of the fiscal periods listed for professional services rendered by our principal auditors for the audit of our annual consolidated financial statements and assistance with and review of documents filed with the SEC. - (2) Audit-related fees means the aggregate fees billed for professional services rendered by our principal auditors for the assurance and related services, which were not included under Audit Fees above. - (3) Tax fees means the aggregate fees billed in each of the fiscal periods listed for professional tax services rendered by our principal auditors. - (4) "All other fees" means the aggregate fees billed in each of the fiscal periods listed for professional services rendered by our principal auditors other than the professional services reported under "audit fees", "audit-related fees" and "tax fees".
-In 2019, the professional services were related to permissible advisory services rendered by our principal auditors.
+- (1) Audit fees means the aggregate fees billed in each of the fiscal periods listed for professional services rendered by our principal auditors for the audit of our annual consolidated financial statements and assistance with and review of documents filed with the SEC. - (2) Tax fees means the aggregate fees billed in each of the fiscal periods listed for professional tax services rendered by our principal auditors. - (3) "All other fees" means the aggregate fees billed in each of the fiscal periods listed for professional services rendered by our principal auditors other than the professional services reported under "audit fees" and "tax fees".
+In 2020, the professional services were related to permissible advisory services rendered by our principal auditors.

-The policy of our audit committee is to pre-approve all audit and non-audit services provided by Ernst & Young Hua Ming LLP, our independent registered public accounting firm, including audit services and audit-related services as described above, other than those for de minimus services which are approved by the audit committee prior to the completion of the audit.
+The policy of our audit committee is to pre-approve all audit and non-audit services provided by Ernst & Young Hua Ming LLP, our independent registered public accounting firm, including audit services and other services as described above, other than those for de minimus services which are approved by the audit committee prior to the completion of the audit.